 Be Excellent to Each Other

 Some may ask, “what about treating each other well?”
-I have found that when I followed steps one through five above, I stopped caring about what others thought about me and I kept being annoyed with what they were doing.
+I have found that when I followed steps one through five above, I stopped caring about what others thought about me or said about me.

 Of course, this is a great habit to adopt.
 I have been practicing this list for a few months now and I've found that when you stay true to creating great new habits – aka, be excellent to yourself – you don't have to worry about how you treat others.
 It becomes effortless to treat others well and the folks who pose a challenge slowly begin to drift away.

 So the next time someone spouts off an opinion about raw feeding cloaked as a fact, smile and internally agree to disagree.
-The move on.
+Then move on.